 If it were me, I’d definitely recommend making the Ink Business Preferred® Credit Card one of the first cards you apply for.
 The card has great bonus categories, an excellent cell phone protection plan, and having that card lets you transfer all your points to airline and hotel partners.

-I’d note that while this is how it’s supposed to work, Chase also sometimes has limits on how much credit they’ll give someone, so it’s totally possible that they’ll approve you for two of these, but not the third.
+I’d note that while this is how it’s supposed to work, Chase also sometimes has limits on how much credit can be extended to someone, so it’s totally possible that Chase will approve you for two of these, but not the third.
 Everyone’s situation will vary.

 How should you fill out a Chase business credit card application?